jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 credentials in an obfuscated login path file named `.mylogin.cnf`.
 The file location is your home directory.

-:warn: replace 'arwhyte' with the name of the user account you created above and then add the password you earlier created when prompted.
+:warning: Replace 'arwhyte' with the name of the user account you created above and then add the password you earlier created when prompted.

 ```commandline
 kathrada:~ arwhyte$ mysql_config_editor set --login-path=client --host=localhost --user=arwhyte --password